snowmanman/automatic-discontinuity/README.md

 E-mail addresses: kongdeheng@tongji.edu.cn.

-Here I share some open access agorithms that have been used and cited in this paper.
+Here I share some open access algorithms that have been used and cited in this paper.